Code-Institute-Submissions/fourth-milestone-project-1/README.md

 My full testing documentation can be found in the testing folder, which can be found [here](testing).

 ## Deployment
+To create my development workspace, I first created a new GitHub repo and made sure to install the GitPod browser extension.
+I then clicked the GitPod button to generate my
+GitPod workspace.

+To deploy to Heroku, I followed the following steps:

+1. Create a new Heroku app on [Heroku](https://dashboard.heroku.com/), giving it an appropriate name and region.
+2. On the Resource tab of the new Heroku app, search for the addon Heroku Postgres and select it.
+Use the free plan.
+3. Install the dj_database_url, psycopg2-binary and gunicorn packages using pip3.
+Freeze these to a requirements.txt file `pip3 freeze > requirements.txt`.
+4. Import dj_database_url in your settings.py file.
+Comment out your existing DATABASES sqlite3 config and instead point it at `dj_database_url.parse('')`.
+Go to your config vars in your new Heroku app and copy the value of the DATABASE_URL, then paste it into the quotes inside the brackets of `dj_database_url.parse('')` and save the file.
+5. Run migrations and it will set up the new Postgres database.
+You should also set up a superuser for the new database using `python3 manage.py createsuperuser`.
+6. Uncomment the old DATABASE config.
+Create an if statement in your settings.py file to check if DATABASE_URL exists in the os.environ, and move the new DATABASES postgres config inside the if statement.
+Create an else statement and set that as the old DATABASES config.
+7. Replace the postgres config you copied and pasted from the DATABASE_URL variable, and replace it with `os.environ.get('DATABASE_URL)` so that the config is not captured by version control.
+8. Create a file in your directory called Profile, and add `web: gunicorn miss_pans_bakery.wsgi:application`.
+9. In your Heroku app, set the config variable DISABLE_COLLECTSTATIC to 1, to disable collection of static files.
+10. Add the host name of your Heroku app to ALLOWED_HOSTS in your settings.py file, as well as localhost.
+11. Commit and push your changes to GitHub.
+Log into the the Heroku CLI, then use `git push heroku master` to push to Heroku.
+Make sure the app is selected if you have more than one.
+12. The website should deploy to Heroku.
+You can now switch on automatic deploys by connecting to your GitHub repo in the Deploy settings of your Heroku app.
+13. Update your config vars with a new Django secret key called SECRET_KEY, which you can generate using an online generator.
+Then update your SECRET_KEY in settings.py to look for a variable called
+SECRET_KEY.
+Make sure your development workspace also has a environment variable for SECRET_KEY.
+14. Add an environment variable to your development workspace called DEVELOPMENT with value of true, and set your DEBUG value in look for that variable.
+DEBUG will only be true in the development workspace.
+15. Set up an AWS S3 bucket which allows public access.
+Make sure to create a user that has access to it using IAM.
+16. Install boto3 and django-storages with pip3 and refreeze the requirements.txt.
+Add storages to the list of installed apps in settings.py.
+17. Add a config var in Heroku called USE_AWS as true.
+Create an if statement to look for USE_AWS and set the AWS_STORAGE_BUCKET_NAME and AWS_S3_REGION_NAME.
+18. Set more config vars in Heroku for the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+Remove the DISABLE_COLLECTSTATIC config var.
+19. Update the USE_AWS if statement with os.environ.get() statements to find the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+Add the AWS_S3_CUSTOM_DOMAIN.

 ## Credits